asia-pacific-energy-research-centre/aperc-osemosys/README.md

 Follow the instructions using the [8th_outlook_visualisations](https://github.com/asia-pacific-energy-research-centre/8th_outlook_visualisations) repository to visualize the results.
 You will need the results file created above:
 - `results_demands.xslx`

+*Note*: You can open another Command Prompt to perform the charting commands (i.e., you do not need to close the `ose-env` environment.)

 ## 4. Run the Power, Refining, and Supply Sectors
 ### 4.1.
 Add the fuel demands to the yyy file